 Inventory has been increasing through many parts of the city, though not all.
 Condo sales are slower.
 It seems like the market is in a bit of a holding pattern as prices begin to come down in many of the city’s largest neighborhoods.
 Areas like Chelsea, that saw major developments come online at inopportune times for the developers have seen large increases in their inventory numbers.

 This is, though, New York City.
-That the numbers aren’t as strong as they have been does not mean there are harbingers of doom.
+That the numbers aren’t as strong as they have been done not mean there are harbingers of doom.
 Just the opposite for buyers, actually.
 It means prices for many New York apartments are actually coming down to earth.
 After an incredibly strong seller’s market, and then a long period of detente between buyers and sellers where each side of the equation held about the same amount of bargaining chips, finally… finally a buyers market is coming.

 A number of buyers have been waiting for just such a time, and in the coming months, it will finally arrive, if it’s not here already.
 The strongest parts of the market will not see much of a decline in prices, but, at the least, the negotiations with sellers will be easier than they were just six months ago.